Mika Letters

 The fifteen letters of the crafted language Mika are introduced.

-The crafted language Mika is written with only fifteen letters, five vowels, five stops and five more.
+The crafted language Mika is written with only fifteen letters: five vowels, five stops and five more.
+This can also be seen as ten voiced and 5 not.

-Letters and sounds in Mika are closely bound; as with married couples pairs become one.
+Letters and sounds in Mika are closely bound; pairs become one.
 In most languages graphemes and phonemes have complicated relationships.
-Later, the nature of this marriage to become one will be explored.
-Here, in this post, the communication outside of speech is addressed.
+They are simple in Mika.
+In this post, the sounds are not considered, just the glyphs.

-These symbols look familiar, even boring.
-However, that means you and others around the world can learn them quick.
+These symbols should look familiar, even boring.
+However, that means you and others around the world can learn them quickly.
 Those above are shown in the SIL Andika font.

 Making Letters